Veering triangulations and the Thurston norm: homology to isotopy: Flattened surfaces

 \textbf{Annulus move.} Our last move is different than the previous ones in that its nature is more global than local.
-Suppose there is an annulus $A\subset S^\flat$ with the following properties: \begin{enumerate}[label=(\roman*)] \item $A$ is a union of rods and plates \item each plate of $A$ is topmost in its $N_\epsilon$-plate, and \item the induced stable train track on $A$ carries a curve whose image under collapsing is a shallow stable loop. \end{enumerate} Then we can perform a \textbf{stable annulus move}, which we now describe.
-Each plate region $p_i$ corresponds to a $\tau$-face $\hex_i$, and each $\hex_i$ is a bottom $\tau$-face for a $\tau$-tetrahedron $\tet_i$.
-There is an isotopy of $S^\flat$ which sweeps $A$ up through $\bigcup_i\tet_i$, pushing the core of $A$ into a component $U_A$ of $U$.
-This move leaves the area of $S^\flat$ unchanged and introduces two new boundary components of $\mr S^\flat$ which traverse only ladderpole conduits.
-See \Cref{fig_annulusmove}.
+Suppose there is an annulus $A\subset S^\flat$ with the following properties: \begin{enumerate}[label=(\roman*)] \item $A$ is a union of rods and plates, \item each plate of $A$ is topmost in its $N_\epsilon$-plate, and \item the induced stable train track on $A$ carries a curve whose image under collapsing is a shallow stable loop $\gamma$. \end{enumerate} Then we can perform a \textbf{stable annulus move}, which we now describe.